 Addressing automotive’s unique challenges

-With the pressure on board space, moving to small dual flat no lead (DFN) options can free up significant room allowing designers to either reduce the overall footprint or increase functionality for the same board space.
+With the pressure on board space, moving to small dual or discrete flat no lead (DFN) options can free up significant room allowing designers to either reduce the overall footprint or increase functionality for the same board space.
 It also provides cumulative weight savings in an industry where every gram counts.
 Of course, automotive applications bring their own unique challenges in terms of board level reliability and quality compliance.
 That’s why packages like the SOT23 (and its variants) remain industry favourite outlines despite being first introduced in the 1960s.

 Nexperia has specifically looked at how to address the concerns of the automotive industry and ease the shift to small leadless packages for diodes and transistors.
 That has meant ensuring all our DFN package options are automotive qualified and meet specific performance requirements.
 From improved thermal characteristics ensuring DFN packages stay cooler (including at higher Ptot values), being 175 °C temperature rated for under the hood applications and introducing side-wettable flanks (SWF) allows for full automatic optical inspection (AOI) after soldering.
 Through to providing a broad portfolio of functions and features in a range of DFN footprints to help minimize the cost of switching to DFN-capable pick and place equipment.